Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Related works

 \subsection{Hybrid Architectures}

-Pure linear architectures sometimes struggle with tasks requiring high-fidelity associative recall or in-context retrieval compared to standard attention.
-To bridge this gap, hybrid models combine the strengths of both paradigms.
-H3 \cite{fu2022hungry} was among the first to effectively bridge the gap between SSMs and transformers on language tasks.
-More recently, Jamba \cite{lenz2025jamba}, Samba \cite{ren2024samba}, and Zamba \cite{glorioso2024zamba} have pushed hybrid scaling to new heights by weaving Mamba layers with transformer blocks in distinct and complementary ways, all attaining state-of-the-art results.
-Similarly, Google's Griffin\cite{de2024griffin} mixes gated linear recurrences with local attention layers, demonstrating that a small budget of global attention is sufficient to recover the capabilities of full-attention transformers.
-Jet-Nemotron \cite{gu2025jet} further pushes the efficiency frontier by employing a post-training neural architecture search to automatically discover the optimal placement of attention and linear recurrence blocks, yielding models that match transformer quality while reducing inference latency.
-These works suggest that hybridizing linear layers with standard attention is a promising direction for next-generation LLMs.
+Pure linear architectures sometimes struggle with high-fidelity associative recall and in-context retrieval.
+Hybrid models bridge this gap by combining both paradigms.
+H3 \cite{fu2022hungry} first effectively connected SSMs with transformers on language tasks.
+More recently, Jamba \cite{lenz2025jamba}, Samba \cite{ren2024samba}, and Zamba \cite{glorioso2024zamba} wove Mamba layers with transformer blocks in complementary ways, attaining state-of-the-art results.
+Griffin \cite{de2024griffin} mixes gated linear recurrences with local attention, showing that limited global attention suffices to recover full-attention capabilities.
+Jet-Nemotron \cite{gu2025jet} employs post-training neural architecture search to discover optimal attention placement automatically.
+These works establish hybridization as a promising direction.
+However, these hybrid models typically require substantial training resources and extended training time.